Slow Laos Premiere Bike Tour

 Destinations that skirt rivers have some of the most interesting topographies and experiences.
 Laos is certainly one such place.
 Situated along the iconic Mekong River, Laos is the perfect destination for a slow vacation.
-We will meander past many Buddhist ‘Wats’ on our bikes here and there is plenty of sections where we will go down the river by boat.
-The river plays a big part in this cycling journey and there are mountains, caves, limestone hills, and villages to explore along the shores.
-And all of this is at your own pace!
+The rolling terrain combined with gradual climbs from low-lying riverside valleys is just perfect – a cyclist’s delight.
+Here we get to ride along the three beautiful rivers viz.
+Mekong, Nam Ou, and Nam Pak.
+We will also meander past many Buddhist ‘Wats’ on our bikes here, and there is plenty of sections where we will go down the river by boat.
+The river plays a big part in this cycling journey, and there are mountains, caves, limestone hills, and villages to explore along the shores.

 Luang Prabang | 13:00hrs

 easy to moderate

 50km or 30mi

 Sleepiest destinations of the worldOne of the ‘sleepiest destinations of the world’.
 We invite you to join in at a slow and easy paced trip.

 |DAY 1||Luang Prabang||3 Nagas||D||12km / 7mi||cycling|

 |DAY 2||Luang Prabang||3 Nagas||B,L||40km / 24mi||cycling|

 |DAY 5||Boat and Bike Muang La||Muang La Lodge||B,L,D||50km / 30mi||cycling|